oupfiz5/openacs-s6/tests/.bats-battery/bats-core/docs/source/writing-tests.md

 There are several global variables you can use to introspect on Bats tests:

+- `$BATS_RUN_COMMAND` is the run command used in your test case.
 - `$BATS_TEST_FILENAME` is the fully expanded path to the Bats test file.
 - `$BATS_TEST_DIRNAME` is the directory in which the Bats test file is located.
 - `$BATS_TEST_NAMES` is an array of function names for each test case.
 - `$BATS_TEST_NAME` is the name of the function containing the current test case.
+- `BATS_TEST_NAME_PREFIX` will be prepended to the description of each test on stdout and in reports.
 - `$BATS_TEST_DESCRIPTION` is the description of the current test case.
+- `BATS_TEST_RETRIES` is the maximum number of additional attempts that will be made on a failed test before it is finally considered failed.
+  The default of 0 means the test must pass on the first attempt.
+- `BATS_TEST_TIMEOUT` is the number of seconds after which a test (including setup) will be aborted and marked as failed.
+Updates to this value in `setup()` or `@test` cannot change the running timeout countdown, so the latest useful update location is `setup_file()`.
 - `$BATS_TEST_NUMBER` is the (1-based) index of the current test case in the test file.
 - `$BATS_SUITE_TEST_NUMBER` is the (1-based) index of the current test case in the test suite (over all files).
 - `$BATS_TMPDIR` is the base temporary directory used by bats to create its